 Serial Number Mapping with Variable:

-We can build the Serial Number by creating a "Serial Number" variable in the context browser and then passing these two ID properties into the variable.
+You can build the Serial Number by creating a "Serial Number" variable in the context browser and then passing these two ID properties into the variable.
 The steps below will outline this process:

 1. Select the Task Step and open the Context Browser.